 Clients are connected with Degelman in a variety of ways, including self-referral, but she said most of them come through referrals from other practitioners, such as Osher Center physicians and acupuncturists, whom Degelman meets with bimonthly to discuss patient cases.

 “I also get referrals from other physicians throughout UCSF, including patients from the UCSF Trauma Recovery Center’s Survivors International, with whom we have been collaborating for three years,” Degelman said.
 “These patients are refugees who have survived political violence.”
+[Editor’s note: this article first ran in MASSAGE Magazine in 2016.]

 According to Wolf Mehling, M.D., who serves as associate clinical professor in the department of family and community medicine at UCSF and also sees patients at the Osher Center, massage therapy can deliver big benefits for patients with anxiety, whether that anxiety stems from political violence or the process of undergoing cancer treatment.